 Immunizations are important at every life stage, including infancy, childhood, adolescence, and adulthood.
-Protection from some childhood vaccines can wear off over time; therefore, adults, including pregnant women, may also be at risk for vaccine-preventable disease due to age, job, lifestyle, travel, or health conditions.
-Vaccines can help protect pregnant women and their fetuses against serious diseases.
+Protection from some childhood vaccines can wear off over time; therefore, adults, including pregnant women, may be at risk for vaccine-preventable diseases due to age, job, lifestyle, travel, or health conditions.
+Vaccines can help protect pregnant women and their developing baby against serious diseases.

-new!
-The CDC and the American Academy of Pediatrics recommend COVID-19 vaccination for all children 5 years of age and older.
-While COVID-19 tends to be milder in children compared with adults, it can make children very sick and cause children to be hospitalized.
+The CDC and the American Academy of Pediatrics recommend COVID-19 vaccination for all children 6 years of age and older.
+While COVID-19 tends to be milder in children compared with adults, it can make some children very sick and lead to hospitalization.
 In some situations, the complications from infection can lead to death.

 Recommended Vaccines by Age Provides an immunization schedule for recommended vaccines for all ages, from birth to 60 years or older.

-Recommended Childhood and Adolescent Immunizations Schedules provides printable schedules by age group or medical indications, as well as vaccine catch-up guidance with an accompanying schedule, portable and easy-to-read schedules in English and Spanish, and reasons to follow CDC’s recommended immunization schedule.
+Recommended Childhood and Adolescent Immunizations Schedules provides printable schedules by age group or medical indications, vaccine catch-up guidance with an accompanying schedule, schedules in English and Spanish, and reasons to follow CDC’s recommended immunization schedule.

-Pregnancy and Vaccination Covers vaccine safety before, during and after pregnancy, vaccines to get during pregnancy as well as those before and after pregnancy.
-This site is also available in Spanish.
+Pregnancy and Vaccination Covers vaccine safety information for before, during, and after pregnancy, and vaccines to get during pregnancy.
+Some information is available in Spanish.

-A Pregnancy and Vaccine factsheet that reviews the need for whooping cough and flu vaccines during pregnancy and the importance of vaccines after giving birth is also available.
+A Pregnancy and Vaccine factsheet that reviews the need for whooping cough and flu vaccines during pregnancy, and the importance of vaccines after giving birth.

-Vaccine Safety Provides information about the safety of each FDA-approved vaccine, vaccine safety research, common concerns and links to additional information as well as information for parents and caregivers and healthcare professionals.
+Vaccine Safety provides information about the safety of each FDA-approved vaccine, vaccine safety research, common concerns, and links to additional information.
+Resources available for clinicians and the general public.

 Vaccines 101: Information for WIC Staff Source: Vaccinate Your Family (supported through funding provided by a CDC cooperative agreement)